Iowa Republican Gov. Kim Reynolds announces she won't seek reelection in 2026

-DES MOINES, Iowa — (AP) — In a surprise announcement Friday, Iowa Gov. Kim Reynolds said she will not seek a third term in office in 2026.
+DES MOINES, Iowa — (AP) — In a surprise announcement Friday, Iowa Gov. Kim Reynolds said she will not seek a third term in office.

 Reynolds, a Republican, has held the position since 2017, when former Gov. Terry Branstad was appointed U.S. ambassador to China.
 She was elected to full terms in 2018 and again in 2022.